Don't Look Any Further: Chart performance

-The song received very positive reception from critics, becoming the fourth consecutive top 10 hit for the band and their third consecutive top 10 from the Elegant Slumming album.
+The song became the fourth consecutive top 10 hit for the band and their third consecutive top 10 from the Elegant Slumming album.
 It charted and peaked at number nine, spending five weeks in the top 20 with weekly sales starting at 82,000 copies and it continued to sell over 60,000 copies in each of the following four weeks.

 The song spent a total of 10 weeks on the chart, leaving in early February 1994.
 "Don't Look Any Further" therefore had the second longest chart sojourn of any M People single, after the 11 weeks of both predecessor singles.
 In Iceland, the single reached number two.
-Elsewhere, they secured their second consecutive top 5 hit in New Zealand where it peaked at number four and stayed in the chart for 18 weeks.
+Elsewhere, they secured their second consecutive top-5 hit in New Zealand where it peaked at number four and stayed in the chart for 18 weeks.
 In Switzerland, it took the single seven weeks to peak at number 23, but stayed in the Swiss Top 40 for 18 weeks in total.
+On the Eurochart Hot 100, "Don't Look Any Further" both debuted and peaked at number 23 on 11 December 1993, after charting in Ireland and the UK.

 Music video

-The accompanying music video for "Don't Look Any Further" was directed by Jeff Baynes.
+The accompanying music video for "Don't Look Any Further" utilises the single edit and was directed by Jeff Baynes.
 The video was filmed over two days in Germany's capital of Berlin on October 26 and 27, 1993 while the band was still promoting "Moving On Up"'s success around Europe.
-Great landmarks including the Brandenburg Gate, the Berlin Wall, Marx-Engels Forum, Berlin Cathedral, the Kaiser Wilhelm Memorial Church and the Fernsehturm (the TV Tower in Alexanderplatz) are all featured within the video adding to the atmospheric backdrop seen in a misty haze.
+Landmarks seen included the Brandenburg Gate, the Berlin Wall, Marx-Engels Forum, Berlin Cathedral, the Kaiser Wilhelm Memorial Church and the Fernsehturm (the TV Tower in Alexanderplatz) are all featured within the video adding to the atmospheric backdrop seen in a misty haze.
 It was A-listed on Germany's VIVA in February 1994.

-As the only second M People music video to be filmed abroad, the external shots show Small walking around the cold city centre as is also Mark Bell who is never seen singing with Small but they seem to pass each other at various points without realising while walking around town.
-Mike, Paul and Shovell are also seen chatting to each other under bridges, whilst Small seems oblivious to their existence.
+The external shots show Heather Small walking around the cold city centre as is also Mark Bell who is never seen singing with Small but they seem to pass each other at various points without realising while walking around town.
+Other band members are also seen chatting to each other under bridges, whilst Small seems oblivious to their existence.

 Other internal shots show both Small and Bell leaning up against separate opposing walls and later are seen in a split-screen effect singing their duet but, again, never directly to each other.
-During the final chorus, Small is seated in a quiet German pub alone at a table at the fore and in the background, Mike, Paul and Shovell are seated around another table and they join in to sing the chorus.
+During the final chorus, Small is seated in a quiet German pub alone at a table at the fore and in the background, other band members are seated around another table and they join in to sing the chorus.
 In this final scene, the camera continues to pan horizontally from right to left and back repeatedly as the four main members of the band all sing together.